 Transaction costs incurred on the acquisition of financial instruments measured subsequently at fair value are expensed as incurred.
-All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized to operations using the straight-line method.
+All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized to operations using the straight-line method or the effective interest method if the required information is reasonably obtainable.